quangtm210395/node-starter/README.md

 ### Running in dev mode

 - Run `yarn up-dev` to start nodemon with ts-node, to serve the app.
-- This script will run some docker containers for redis, mongodb in your machine and then run your service.
+- This script will run docker containers for redis, mongodb, postgres, zookeeper, and kafka in your machine and then run your service.
 - The server address will be displayed to you as `http://0.0.0.0:3000`

 ### Remove development purpose containers